edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-09-23-suicide-prevention-training.md

 * Suicide Prevention Resource Center: [https://www.sprc.org](https://www.sprc.org)
 * National Alliance on Mental Illness (NAMI): [https://www.naminh.org](https://www.naminh.org)
 * American Foundation for Suicide Prevention (ASFP):  [https://afsp.org](https://afsp.org/)

----
-{% asset 'blog/michelle-moorhead.jpg'
-   alt='Michelle Moorhead'
-   class='float-right thumbnail marginLeft marginTopHalf' magick:resize='120' %}

-### Michelle Moorhead

-*Michelle Moorhead is the Executive Director of Teen Lifeline, a 34 year old nonprofit focused on the prevention of youth suicide.
-Ms. Moorhead possesses a Master's Degree in Psychology from the University of Northern Colorado with an emphasis in adolescent psychology.
-She is a state Licensed Professional Counselor and a Certified Crisis Counselor through the American Association of Suicidology.
-She has been working in the behavioral health field for the past 36 years.
-In 2004, she was named Arizona’s Executive Director of the Year by the Organization of Non-Profit Executives.
-She has extensive experience presenting at both the local and national level in the area of teen suicide prevention, crisis intervention, and utilizing volunteers.*
-{: .clearfix }
----